STILL HABITAT

 East Bay Hills · Active Field Site

-Steady Acre is a solo project by Jack Beautz, a software engineer and hobbyist naturalist based in the Bay Area.
+Still Habitat is a solo project by Jack Beautz, a software engineer and hobbyist naturalist based in the Bay Area.

 I built Cricket because I think the land people farm and live on deserves more attention than it gets.
 A healthy ecosystem isn't just a nice thing to have.
 It produces richer soil, better pollination, cleaner water, and food that actually tastes like something.